Short List of Specific LEDs Good for Low Currents

 Kingbright WP9294ZGC/G - 5 mm, rated 60 degree viewing angle, available from Digi-Key.
 Expect better performance than that of the above TT/Optek LED, but it costs more.
 Expect reliable usefulness as an indicator lamp at .4 mA, probably even at .3 mA.
 Update 9/7/2022: This is a 4.8 mm / "straw hat" LED.

 Lighthouse 5MMSTRAWHATLEDPUREGREEN.
-Its datasheet and datasheets for other LEDs in their "straw hat" series have millicandela figures and spectral power distribution curves that look "off" to me, however this LED is inexpensive and in my experience with one lot is useful as a wide viewing angle indicator lamp at very low currents of .2 mA or less.
+Its datasheet and datasheets for other LEDs in their "straw hat" series have millicandela figures and spectral power distribution curves that look "off" to me, and the ratings and datasheet for this LED indicate radiometric efficiency over 100%.
+However this LED is inexpensive and in my experience with one lot is useful as a wide viewing angle indicator lamp at very low currents of .2 mA or less.
 I consider Lighthouse as a hobbyist supplier.

 Another supplier that I consider as a hobbyist supplier, PCBoard.ca, has their Model GC1204-01 straw hat green LED.
 I consider the claimed millicandela figure and viewing angle as indicating radiometric efficiency around 200%, but I expect this LED to be good and useful at .25 mA.